Zechtro/GAIB_4/README.md

 ## General Information
-- This project aims to fulfill GAIB Lab Assistant selection.
+- This project aims to grasp a deeper understanding of several Reinforcement Learning techniques such as Q-Learning and SARSA.

 ## Technologies Used